loicdescotte/loicdescotte.github.io/_posts/2015-06-03-play24-compile-time-di.md

 class WithDepsApplication extends WithApplicationLoader(new SimpleApplicationLoader)
 {% endhighlight %}

+Of course if you want your router to use controllers with mocked services, you can define a new ApplicationLoader for tests instead of our `SimpleApplicationLoader`.

-Then, we can use it in our tests :
+Then, we can use `WithDepsApplication` in our tests :

 {% highlight scala %}
 @RunWith(classOf[JUnitRunner])